caasmo/restinpieces-litestream/README.md

 To enforce this, a validation check runs on startup.
 The presence of environment variable syntax will cause the application to fail, **even if the variables are inside comments**.
 Please ensure your configuration contains only explicit paths and values.

+### Deactivated Upstream Features

+The upstream Litestream project includes several features designed for when it is run as a standalone binary.
+When using `restinpieces-litestream` as an embedded Go library, some of these features are not suitable and have been deactivated.
+Specifically, configuration options related to the **`exec` subcommand**, the **MCP server**, and **Prometheus metrics** are not supported.

 ## Logging

 The upstream Litestream project is designed primarily as a standalone binary.
 This architecture makes it difficult to cleanly inject a custom `slog.Logger` when using Litestream as an embedded library, as its internal components fall back to a global default logger.